cosmelectronics/Arduino-Project/Pulse Rate/readme.md

 - Jumper wires

 ## Circuit Diagram
-- The circuit diagram for this project can be found in the "circuit_diagram.png" file uploaded in the repository.

-The circuit diagram illustrates the connections between the components.
+- The circuit diagram illustrates the connections between the components.
 Detailed instructions on wiring can be found in the repository.

 ## How It Works
 1. The Pulse Sensor is attached to a finger, detecting blood flow and generating analog signals.